1906 Russian legislative election: Results

 As official records are vague about the party composition of the Duma, these figures must be understood as educated guesswork.
 Among the Leftists, it was alleged by the Kadets that 2 members belonged to the Social-Democrats and 17 were Socialist Revolutionaries.

-Out of the 36 Duma members from the Congress Kingdom, 34 were Poles who subsequently joined the Polish Club.
+Out of the 36 Duma members from the Congress Kingdom, 34 were Poles who subsequently joined the Polish Club (Koło Polskie).
 Another 19 Polish Duma members were elected in Belarus and Ukraine.
-There were twelve Jewish deputies in the First Duma, falling to three in the Second Duma (February 1907 to June 1907), two in the Third Duma (1907-1912) and again three in the fourth, elected in 1912.
+There were twelve Jewish deputies in the First Duma, which decreased to three in the Second Duma (February 1907 to June 1907), two in the Third Duma (1907–1912), and then increased to three again in the Fourth Duma, elected in 1912.
 At the 1906 elections, the Jewish Labour Bund had made an electoral agreement with the Lithuanian Labourers' Party (Trudoviks), which resulted in the election to the Duma of two (non-Bundist) candidates in the Lithuanian provinces: Dr. Shmaryahu Levin for the Vilnius province and Leon Bramson for the Kaunas province.

 Among the other Jewish deputies were Maxim Vinaver, chairman of the League for the Attainment of Equal Rights for the Jewish People in Russia (Folksgrupe) and cofounder of the Constitutional Democratic Party (Kadets), Dr. Nissan Katzenelson (Courland province, Zionist, Kadet), Dr. Moisei Yakovlevich Ostrogorsky (Grodno province, Kadet), attorney Simon Yakovlevich Rosenbaum (Minsk province, Zionist, Kadet), Mikhail Isaakovich Sheftel (Ekaterinoslav province, Kadet), Dr. Bruk, Dr. Victor Jacobson.
 Three of the Jewish deputies joined the Labour faction, the nine other joined the Kadet fraction.
 According to Rufus Learsi, five of them were Zionists, including Dr. Shmaryahu Levin, Dr. Victor Jacobson and Simon Yakovlevich Rosenbaum.
 Two out of twelve, Grigori Borisovich Iollos (Poltava province) and Mikhail Herzenstein, both from the Constitutional Democratic Party, were assassinated by the Black Hundreds antisemite terrorist group.